Introduction

 Subtraction

-Subtraction operation is similar to addition operation.
-Again, combine all the like terms and do the subtraction on the numerical coefficients of these like terms.
+The subtraction operation is similar to the addition operation.
+To subtract algebraic expressions, combine all the like terms and do the subtraction on the numerical coefficients of these like terms.

 3xy + 7yz